-The Alchemilla mollis is a genus from the Rosaceae family and is native to Europe and Asia.
-The Alchemilla mollis is commonly named lady’s mantle.
+Alchemilla mollis is a genus from the rose family (Rosaceae) and is native to Europe and Asia.
+Alchemilla mollis is commonly named lady’s mantle.

-The leaves are hairy and water-repellent which makes the raindrops and dew lay on top of the leaves.
-Mollis is Latin and means soft referring to the soft hairy leaves.
+The leaves are hairy and water-repellent, allowing the raindrops and dew to rest beautifully on the foliage.
+The term "mollis" comes from Latin, meaning "soft" referring to the soft, hairy leaves.
 The leaves grow up to about 10 inches (25 centimeters) high.
 The flowers appear above the mounds of foliage to about 20 inches (50 centimeters) high.
-Most of the flower stems drop to the ground which is why the plants take up quite a broad space.
+Most of the flower stems drop to the ground, which is why the plants take up quite a broad space.
 If you want to use the Alchemilla mollis as edging for a path do not plant them too close to the path if you want to have a path left.

 The flowers are greenish-yellow and are often used in bouquets.
-The lady’s mantle is self-seeding but it is easy to remove the seedlings or replant them so it is not a problem at all.
+The lady’s mantle is self-seeding, but it is easy to remove the seedlings or replant them so it is not a problem at all.
 The lady’s mantle is clump-forming.
-The clumps become wider slowly.
-To prevent spreading through seed, you can cut off the flowers immediately after bloom.
-This will prevent the seed forming.
-You can also cut the leaves to the ground at the same time.
+The clumps spread slowly through rhizomes, but it is not invasive.
+To prevent spreading through seed, you can cut the flowers back immediately after bloom.
+This will prevent the seed production.
+You can also cut the leaves back to the ground at the same time.
 New leaves will form rapidly and also new flowers will develop.

 Attracts bees: no